Polls open on historic, pandemic-marred Election Day

 On Monday, Wisconsin Attorney General Josh Kaul joined top law enforcement officials from seven other states, including key swing states of Michigan, Pennsylvania and North Carolina, in condemning voter intimidation.

-“Voter intimidation is illegal in every state—whether it happens in person or from a car,” the statement read.
+“Voter intimidation is illegal in every state — whether it happens in person or from a car,” the statement says.
 “As state attorneys general, we are working closely with our partners in law enforcement to make sure everyone has safe access to the polls.
 Voters have the right to cast a ballot free from intimidation or harassment, and we won’t tolerate anything less.
 People who witness concerning behavior should immediately report it to law enforcement authorities.”

 This story will be updated.